MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/configure-microprofile-with-keyvault.md

 ## Examining the sample app

 The maven POM for the sample app is actually part of the integration test for the Azure MicroProfile library.
-As such, it pulls in the dependencies from its parent POM, as well as from the dependencies declared in the POM for the sample app.
+As such, it pulls in the dependencies from its the POM and parent POM.

-### Dependencies used by the sample app
+### Connecting to Azure Key Vault

 The important dependency for this sample is the following.